burdandrei/hcp-enabled-nomad/README.md

-# Demo for Terraform Cloud provisioned Nomad cluster backed by HCP Consul and Vault
+# Demo for Nomad cluster backed by HCP Consul and Vault

 It will provision VPC, HVN, connect it and deploy Consul, Vault in HCP and Nomad in AWS

-Run `terraform apply` in the root directory, it will provision the workspaces in Terraform Cloud
+Just `terraform apply` in the root directory, it will provision everything

+# Disclaimer

+It'll spin non free resources

+## Variables

+AWS and HCP credentials are needed:

+- HCP_CLIENT_ID
+- HCP_CLIENT_SECRET
+- AWS_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY